Moving the Dial on Diagnosis and Treatment of Asthma

 The Lung Association is ready to start moving the dial on the diagnosis and treatment of asthma.
 Are you in?

 We conducted an online survey of 1,510 Canadians with Asthma.
-The full white paper is now available here or here in French.
+Download the full white paper here or here in French.
 Here are the top five obstacles that The Lung Association is confronting through our work to make Ontario a safer place to breathe:

 36% of people with asthma still regularly experience symptoms like difficulty breathing.